gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/api.md

 <HclListItem name="filter" requirement="optional" type="block">
 <HclListItemDescription>

-The ceiling of retention days that can be configured via a backup plan for the given vault
+A list of path globs that the filter should match against.
+Paths are relative to the directory containing the .gruntwork directory.

 </HclListItemDescription>
 </HclListItem>